 Another actress who didn’t win Miss Malaika but has still made it big in the industry is Christabel Ekeh.
 She was the 1st Runner Up during the 2008 show.

 Radio and TV host, Regina Van Helvert was also a Malaiaka delegate in 2012.
 She failed to snatch the crown but she walked away as the 1st Runner-up.

 Roselyn Ashkar is not a big name in the fashion industry but Ghana’s rep during the first edition of Africa’s Next Top Model was a Miss Malaika contestant in 2010.
 She is currently based in South Africa where she’s modeled for a lot of big brands including Levis, Mr. Price, Mr. & Mrs. Jewelery, YDE Campaign and much more.

 Karen Kash Kane as she is popularly known in fashion circles is another Malaika graduate who is doing so well in the showbiz industry.
 The stylist and fashion retailer joined the Miss Malaika pageant in 2005.
 She’s worked with celebrities including Berla Mundi, Becca, Naa Ashorkor and Joselyn Dumas

 The phenomenal Ama Ampofo was a part of the 2012 Miss Malaika squad.
 The AMAA award winning actress and model has starred in a number of commercials for banks and movies to her credit.

 The host of Fashion and style show, FashionGh is also a former Malaika delegate.
-Annita, a student of the Ghana Institute of Journalism (GIJ) was a Miss Malaika 2014 delegate.
+Annita, a former student of the Ghana Institute of Journalism (GIJ) was a Miss Malaika 2014 delegate.